Ryansswell/WeatherDashboard/README.md

 # Ryan's Weather Dashboard!

-I want to be able to see the weather forecast and pin your favorite locations.
+I want to be able to see the weather forecast and pin my favorite locations.
 This can help me as a traveler or even just week to week outlook.
-I will be able to plan accordingly when travelling and make sure I have weather forecasts.
+I will be able to plan accordingly when travelling and make sure I have accurate weather forecasts.

 ## Description